mixint/ctxify/Readme.md

 'realuid':'false',
 'resolve_guid':'false',

-Whether I am acting as a user, group, or other in relation to a file is very pertinent information,

-'resolve_role':'true',
-'mime_type':'ture',

 but you can set these to false if your doing something different and just want the smallest possible stat object.

-your esc always focuses on the immediage frame then outwards, and you can always hit alt to show a bunch of numbers to jump to via focus.
-One you focus on a different frame, you can 'enter' back into the menu or focusing within, maybe tab to step into, shifttab to step out.
+your esc always focuses on the immediate frame then outwards, and you can always hit alt to show a bunch of numbers to jump to via focus.
+Once you focus on a different frame, you can 'enter' back into the menu or focusing within, maybe tab to step into, shifttab to step out.

 If a component crashes in error, write html to say so, if its iframed it will be an impressive localized crash, with helpful version information in the case it was a regression, you could spin up a different version as quick as a 'git checkout' and 'npm start',